In This Article

 - Do we have joint expenses and bills?

 - Are there any money guidelines we want to implement as a couple?

-As you can see, when it comes to joint accounts versus separate accounts, there isn’t a wrong answer.
+Long story short: When it comes to joint accounts versus separate accounts, there isn’t a wrong answer.
 It’s up to you and your partner to decide what’s best for your money sitch.
-As long as you remember to keep the communication channels open and be open to making changes as you both see fit, you should be on your way to finding your banking groove.
+As long as you remember to keep the communication channels clear and remain open to making changes as you both see fit, you should be on your way to a healthy banking relationship.

 Still have questions?
 Read on for some insight to common questions about joint bank accounts.